xduan7/bioseq-learning/docs/REPORT.md

 ---
 ## Learning Model

 -   [ ] choose between the following NLP models

 * BERT
 * Transformer-XL
 * GPT/minGPT
+* ...

 ---
 ## Experiment Design

 before large-scale experiment:
--   [ ] learning with toy dataset (e.g. the ones used in [this paper](https://arxiv.org/pdf/1806.04342v1.pdf))?
--   [ ] learning solely on simple masked language model (without any annotation)
+-   [x] learning solely on simple masked language model (without any annotation)
--   [ ] learning on a small fraction of genome
+-   [x] learning on a small fraction of genome
-    -   [ ] test with training set if necessary, to make sure that the loss could be trained to zero
+    -   [x] test with training set if necessary, to make sure that the loss could be trained to zero

 parameters to tune:
 -   [ ] input length